pactus-project/PIPs/PIPs/pip-27.md

 ### Pruning Database

 A Full Node can convert to a Pruned Node by pruning the database and removing old blocks.
-Pruning the database is a time and resource-consuming process and should not be performed while the node is running.
+Pruning the database is a time and resource consuming process and should not be performed while the node is running.
 We need to add a new command named `prune` to `pactus-daemon` to prune an offline node.
 In the attachment to this proposal, there is a batch file for Windows users that can be used for pruning the node.

-Pruning the database works as follows:
+To prune the database, we define a public method `Prune` for the store.
+This method iterates over all blocks from the pruning height to the genesis block and prunes them.

-1. Set the pruning height to `LastBlockHeight - RetentionBlocks`.
+The pruning height is the `LastBlockHeight - RetentionBlocks`.
-2. If the pruning height is less than or equal to zero, it exits.
-3. If the block exists, `PruneBlock`.
-4. Decrease pruning height by 1.
-5. Repeat from step 2.

 ### Pruning on New Block

 Once a new block is committed, the following operations should be performed:

 1. If the node is a Full Node, no action is needed.
-2. If the node is a Pruned Node, call the `PruneBlocks` function with the block number equal to `LastBlockHeight - RetentionBlocks`.
+2. If the node is a Pruned Node, call the `PruneBlock` function with the block number equal to `LastBlockHeight - RetentionBlocks`.

 This process ensures that for each new block added,